-Exams will be in-class, closed book, and as (tentatively) scheduled above.
+Exams will be in-class, closed book, and as (tentatively) scheduled above (exams are 100% MNDEPENDENT work!).
 They will consist of calculations and theory questions.
 Exam formats will include short questions and longer problems requiring development, analysis, and presentation of comprehensive solutions.
 Concepts from handouts and class discussions will be included on the exam.
-While Exams 2 and 3 will emphasize material covered during that exam period, some questions will require a solid understanding of topics covered on previous exams.
+While Exams 3 will emphasize material covered during that exam period, some questions will require a solid understanding of topics covered on previous exams.
 Exam prep problems and solutions will be provided on eLearning at least one week prior to the exam.